eanp/todolist-laravel/README.md

 Laravel is a beautiful php framework with expressive, elegant syntax.

+## Demo
+For test purposes of the app, you can demo this app at [heroku](https://still-fortress-64117.herokuapp.com/)

 ## Setup Guide
 * Clone this repo
 * Install Package